daiphuongngo/SQL-Murder-Mystery-Northwestern-University-knight-lab/README.md

 ```

 `I was hired by a woman with a lot of money.
 I don't know her name but I know she's around 5'5" (65") or 5'7" (67").
 She has red hair and she drives a Tesla Model S. I know that she attended the SQL Symphony Concert 3 times in December 2017.`

+A HAVING clause is like a WHERE clause, but applies only to groups as a whole (that is, to the rows in the result set representing groups), whereas the WHERE clause applies to individual rows.
+A query can contain both a WHERE clause and a HAVING clause.
+In that case:

+The WHERE clause is applied first to the individual rows in the tables or table-valued objects in the Diagram pane.
+Only the rows that meet the conditions in the WHERE clause are grouped.

+The HAVING clause is then applied to the rows in the result set.
+Only the groups that meet the HAVING conditions appear in the query output.
+You can apply a HAVING clause only to columns that also appear in the GROUP BY clause or in an aggregate function.

+So in this case, WHERE shuld be applied to filter the conditions of gender, hair color, car make, car model, height first.
+Secondly, other conditions will be fitered out such as event name & the specific date.
+Lastly, after all those filterations are conducted and grouped by person_id, I will use HAVING to eliminate all cases not having 3 times of checkin.

 ```
 WITH